A society where power structures are dismantled and working-class and other marginalised communities are able to thrive.

 We work with courage, passion, and integrity.
 We have lived experience of marginalisation and always stand together with those facing systemic oppression.

-What is The Canary ?
+What is the Canary Workers’ Co-op?

-Who owns and runs The Canary?
+Who owns and runs the Canary?

 See our full team here.

-How can I trust what I read in The Canary?
+How can I trust what I read in the Canary?